JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-Note that we define two methods.
-The first method is unnecessary because the `rate` function returns `1`, and the second method can be used instead.
-However, when converting to the same type in Julia, the result is usually the same object and not a new instance.
-So we defined the first method to follow the convention.
-Finally, we can test that the `conversion` function works.
+The first method is unnecessary because the `rate` function returns `1`, and the second method could be used instead.
+However, when converting to the same type, the result is usually the same object and not a new instance.
+We, therefore, defined the first method to follow this convention.
+Finally, we test that the `conversion` function indeed converts its input to a different type.

 ```jldoctest currency
 julia> eur = convert(Euro, Dollar(1.3))